ebarojas/RI5C/README.md

 $ cd /vagrant/
 $ python3.6 # To run a console
 ```
+### SQL Legacy

-Database created is called "mydb", to load psql console type:
+If you need a local database, it is called "mydb", to load psql console type:
 ```
 psql -d mydb
 ```